Charmed-strange tetraquarks and their decays in a potential quark model: Results and discussions

-Note that in Table~\ref{csqq}, $T_{cs0}^a(3046)$ has a very tiny decay rate ($\sim 10^{-3}$) into the $DK$ channel because the decay amplitude is doubly suppressed by the weak overlapping between the spacial wave functions of initial and final states and strong cancelations between two different color structures $6\bar{6}$ and $\bar{3}3$.
-However, it shows that $T_{cs0}^a(3046)$ dominantly decays into $D^*K^*$ which almost saturates its total decay width.
+Note that in Table~\ref{csqq}, $T_{cs0}^a(3260)$ has a very tiny decay rate ($\sim 10^{-2}$) into the $DK$ channel because in the decay amplitude there is a strong cancelation between two different color structures $6\bar{6}$ and $\bar{3}3$.
+However, it shows that $T_{cs0}^a(3260)$ dominantly decays into $D^*K^*$ which almost saturates its total decay width.
 This seems to be a unique feature arising from this tetraquark system that a relatively narrow state should appear above the dominant decay channel.
-Thus, searching for $T_{cs0}^a(3046)$ in the $D^*K^*$ may provide a direct test of the tetraquark scenario and make it distinguishable from the hadronic molecule scenario.
+Thus, searching for $T_{cs0}^a(3260)$ in the $D^*K^*$ may provide a direct test of the tetraquark scenario and make it distinguishable from the hadronic molecule scenario.